 COLBERT: But give me your money and let's find out.
 Turns out I was going to run for president and give all the money to Jon Stewart, who was going to blow tons of it on ads.
 So...

 COLBERT: Because - yeah.

-GROSS: You try to run for president.
-You try to get on the primary ballot in South Carolina but it was too late.
+GROSS: You tried to run for president.
+You tried to get on the primary ballot in South Carolina but it was too late.